 However the most important factor is the number of particles in the air that you are breathing deep into your lungs.
 So even if the filter looks clogged, if it is reducing the number of particles in the air adequately you may wish to postpone the filter change.
 If the filter has got to the end of the manufacturer’s recommended change period then it is best to change it.

 The reason for changing it although it seems to be working is because of how the particle meter that you will have works.
 The particle meter that you will have is based on laser diffraction technology, and this can only detect 100% of particles at a diameter of 0.5 micrometres.
 However over 90% of the particles in the air are much smaller than this.
 They can be detected, but only with very expensive detectors, costing about $4000.
 So your particle count of the larger particles is used as an indication of the number of much smaller particles.
-It is not an actual count of these particles.
+It is not an actual count of these very small particles.

 The number of ultrafine particles does not always follow the number of fine particles that you meter will read so when the filter reaches the end of the manufacturers specified life it is best to replace it.